 Jim Chanos Isn’t Short on Ideas: How a Famed Investor Sniffs Out Financial Fraud

-Posted by Drew Bernstein on Dec 14, 2017 9:58:59 AM
+By Drew Bernstein on December 14, 2017

 More than eight years into the current stock market rally, professional equity bears have become an endangered species on Wall Street.
 And yet when I had the chance to sit down with famed short seller James Chanos last week, he was friendly, open, and highly optimistic about the opportunities to practice his tradecraft of sniffing out skunky accounting and malodorous business models.